spacetelescope/webbpsf/docs/relnotes.rst

 - *Improved wavefront error extrapolation method for field points near FOV corners* that are outside the bounds of Zernike reference table data, in order to provide more seamless extrapolation.  [:pr:`283`, :user:`JarronL`]
 - *Improvements in NIRCam optical model*: Updated polynomial model for NIRCam defocus versus wavelength.
 Adds Zernike coefficients for the wavefront error at NIRCam coronagraphy field points. [:pr:`283`, :user:`JarronL`]
 - NIRISS NRM mask was flipped along the X axis to match the as-built instrument and measured PSFs [:pr:`275`, :user:`KevinVolkSTScI`, :user:`anand0xff`, :user:`mperrin`]
+- Updated FGS throughput values to use data from the instrument sub-level testing that was done by Comdev/Honeywell, detector quantum efficiency as measured by Teledyne, and the OTE throughput from Lightsey 2012.
+The throughput file was also updated to include the WAVEUNIT keyword, which removes a warning. [:user:`shanosborne`]]

 **WFIRST Improvements**